-Content and sources can be checked and either verified and corroborated, or disputed and invalidated, by other Hubs, as well as by 3rd party verifiers.
+Content and sources can be checked and either verified and corroborated, or disputed and invalidated, by other Hubs, including those curated by other 3rd party verifiers.

 People who post or repost a lot of content that is discredited by highly respected Hubs develop a reputation for bad judgement, or worse.

 Content must be published and republished by multiple Hubs for it to move across the network at scale.
 This means that content which has little basis in fact comes under repeated scrutiny where it can be refuted, disputed and critiqued before it reaches a large audience.
 This makes it difficult for fantasy “theories” masquerading as fact to get traction, and makes it much more likely for people who have been sucked into cult-like loops to be exposed to other contradictory views and real information.